Willa Fitzgerald

 Willa Fitzgerald (born January 17, 1991) is an American actress.
 She is known for her starring role as Emma Duval in MTV's Scream.
 She has played cheer coach Colette French in the USA Network's television drama series Dare Me and officer Roscoe Conklin in the Amazon Prime Video television series Reacher.
-Her other notable roles include Amazon Studios' television series Alpha House and the USA Network's drama series Royal Pains.
+Her other notable roles include Amazon Studios' television series Alpha House, the USA Network's drama series Royal Pains, Netflix's horror miniseries The Fall of the House of Usher, and the lead role in the thriller film Strange Darling.

-Life and career
+Early life

+Willa Fitzgerald was born on January 17, 1991, in Nashville, Tennessee, the only child of musician parents who were in a band together for two decades prior to her birth.

-After first studying psychology for three years, Fitzgerald earned her Bachelor's Degree in Theater Studies from Yale University.
+After first studying psychology for three years, Fitzgerald earned her bachelor's degree in theater studies from Yale University.

+Career

 Between 2013 and 2014, Fitzgerald played the role of Lola Laffer in the Amazon Studios political web television series Alpha House.
 The series lasted two seasons before being cancelled.
 On April 23, 2014, it was reported that Fitzgerald obtained a recurring role in USA Network's drama series Royal Pains as Emma Miller.
 Between 2014 and 2015, she also obtained guest-starring roles in various television series such as Blue Bloods, The Following and Gotham.

-On August 5, 2014, Fitzgerald was cast in MTV's Scream.
+On August 5, 2014, she was cast in MTV's Scream.
 On July 29, 2015, the series was renewed for a second season that premiered on May 30, 2016.
 On April 26, 2017, MTV announced that Scream would undergo a reboot featuring a new cast.

 Fitzgerald's credits in theater include works such as Couple in the Kitchen, The Private Sector, Cow Play and The Cat and the Canary.
 In August 2016, she joined the cast of the film Misfortune, directed by Lucky McKee and released in October 2017 under the title Blood Money.

 In January 2016, she was cast in the go90 web series Relationship Status.
 She portrayed the role of Beth in a two-episode arc.

 In March 2017, Fitzgerald was cast in a starring role in the Fox television pilot Behind Enemy Lines, playing Navy pilot Roxanne Daly, though Fox passed on the pilot in May 2017.
 In July 2017, Fitzgerald was cast to play Meg in the BBC miniseries Little Women based on Louisa May Alcott's novel of the same name.
 It premiered on Boxing Day, 2017.